syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/02.openstack-cli/docs.en.md

 ## Conclusion

-We have installed the OpenStack Client and we now can use it.
+We have installed the OpenStack client and we now can use it.
 **To be able to use the OpenStack CLI tools the [API access](../../02.Tutorials/02.api-access/docs.en.md) needs to be configured now.**

 If needed you can list all commands: